cloudmesh/cloudmesh-queue/README.md

 `max_parallel` is the maximum number of parallel jobs that will be executed by the host.

+`timeout` is the time that will consider a host as dead and mark the job as crashed.
+The default is 10 minutes.

 **Prerequisite:** All jobs intended to be run must be assigned a `user` and a `host`.
 Those jobs not assigned a `user` and `host` will be skipped.

 **Example**